 Business owners who outsource their Google Analytics and/or SEO, have raised concerns over this website improvement article.

-In that article I explained why website traffic needs tracking and analysing. for those who are already doing this and outsourcing the task, they wanted to know:
+In that article, I explained why website traffic needs tracking and analysing. if they were outsourcing the task, they wanted to know:

 “Am I being ripped off?”

-This wasn’t a question about price, it was about the value of the service and outcomes they are receiving.
+This wasn’t a question about price, it was about the value of the service and outcomes received.

 As a business owner, the level of information you need to process, the business areas you need to be on top of and the constantly changing requirements, is exhausting.
 No matter how productive you are, you can’t be an expert in all business aspects from operations, financials, marketing, IT, leadership, innovation, administration, procurement, customer complaints etc.

 A Jack of all trades and a master of all, doesn’t normally pan out, even though we wish (and sometimes believe) it is true.